 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 - A red, swollen, or warm breast.
 This symptom is caused when the cancer cells block the lymph vessels in the skin of the breast.
-Because inflammatory breast cancer cells are located within the lymph channels of the breast, it often quickly spreads throughout the body.
+Because inflammatory breast cancer cells are located within the lymphatic system of the breast, it often quickly spreads throughout the body.

 - Skin or nipple changes, including ridges, puckering, or roughness on the skin.
-This roughness has been compared with the skin of an orange (peau d'orange).
+This roughness has been compared with the skin of an orange and may be called peau d’orange.

 - A lump in the breast, although often there is not distinct lump

 - Nipple discharge

 If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.